zkfriendly/archive/README.md

 A modern expense tracking application that uses OCR to automatically extract information from receipts and provides natural language querying capabilities.

+> **Note:** This is a personal project that I use to track my own expenses.
+It's designed according to my specific needs and workflow.

 ## Features

 - 📸 Receipt scanning with automatic item and price detection